Robin Jones Gunn is a bestselling author of nearly 100 books. Her “Father Christmas” books have been adapted into a trilogy of Hallmark movies.

-What memories do you have from your very first day on set for “Finding Father Christmas”?
+What memories does Robin Jones Gunn have from her first day on set for “Finding Father Christmas”?

 I didn’t expect to be included the way we were and treated as honored guests.
 We had our own directors chairs and headsets and were seated with the director and director of photography.